 MISSION, VISION, VALUES, AND PHILOSOPHY

-Nursing and Allied Health will be an influential resource in health education and promotion for the residents of the Salinas Valley.
+Nursing and Health Sciences will be an influential resource in health education and promotion for the residents of the Salinas Valley.

 Competence is an integration of knowledge, skills, abilities, and judgments demonstrating an expected level of performance within a scope of practice.
 The competent healthcare professional facilitates competent practice and seeks to remove barriers that constrain competent practice.
 Competence is definable, measurable, and can be evaluated; the professional is responsible and accountable for maintaining competence; competence is situational and dynamic (ANA, 2014; NLN, 2014).